prometheus/docs/content/docs/operating/security.md

 ## Browser local storage

 Prometheus and Alertmanager web interfaces store data in the local storage of the web browser.
-The history of the queries made using the Prometheus web UI, and the creator of a silence in Alertmanager are save locally, amongst other data.
+The history of the queries made using the Prometheus web UI and the creator of a silence in Alertmanager are saved locally, amongst other data.

 We expect that no secrets are entered into those fields and that browser